Skip to content

 Bug

 You will be setting up a single control-plane node, which can also run workloads.
-Later on you will add one worker node as well.
+Later on you will add two worker nodes as well.

 This is not the recommended best-practice way of running a Kubernetes cluster.